Thursday, August 23, 2007

 Well, perhaps...if it was directed by (say) Ron Howard….but this one is written and directed (his debut) by the always provocative Norman Lear, his last film project before he would change the face of television with ALL IN THE FAMILY.
 At first glance COLD TURKEY appears to be an inspiring tribute to the determination of the underdog and America’s heartland.
 But the film is soon revealed to be a scathing yet low-key examination of the self-serving interests of everyone involved, whether they are tobacco executives, preachers, doctors, politicians, holistic healers….or prostitutes.
 It also proves to be a tossup whether greed or nicotine withdrawal brings out the very worst in people.

 To me, top billed Van Dyke seems a bit miscast as Eagle Rock’s pompous religious leader and the driving force behind the thirty day pledge.
-While it's easy to buy people falling asleep in his church, it isn't so convincing to see them dutifully falling in line behind him to sign the pledge, money notwithstanding.
-It was understandable why wife Scott was irritated with him, but 4,006 citizens being inspired or bullied by the Reverend?
+It's easy to buy people falling asleep in his church, but not so convincing to see the most addicted falling in line behind him to sign the pledge (money notwithstanding).
+It's understandable that wife Scott is irritated/bored with him, but 4,006 citizens being actually bullied by the Reverend?
 Bit of a stretch.
 Van Dyke is usually tasked with playing the increasingly insane situation straight and providing contrast to those crazies around him.
-At times, though, he's as manic as he was in WHAT A WAY TO GO!, uncharacteristically killing some laughs.
+At times, though, he's almost as manic as he was in WHAT A WAY TO GO!, uncharacteristically killing some laughs.

 Side note: I think Andy Griffith could have been interesting as the pastor.
-The one-time Lonesome Rhodes had already proven that he could be intimidating and captivating at the same time.
-A slightly devious twist on his image likely would have been welcomed by Griffith after 8 years of Sheriff Andy Taylor.
-In fact Griffith was returning to features as a small town minister in ANGEL IN MY POCKET (co-starring Van Dyke’s brother Jerry) at the time COLD TURKEY was filming.
+The one-time Lonesome Rhodes had proven that he could be intimidating and captivating at the same time to a rural audience.
+A slightly devious twist on his image might would have been welcomed by Griffith after 8 years of Sheriff Andy Taylor, and in fact Griffith was returning to features as a small town minister in ANGEL IN MY POCKET (co-starring Van Dyke’s brother Jerry) at the time COLD TURKEY was filming.

 Lear’s best work would come on the small screen, but he also wrote some very good screenplays, including THE NIGHT THEY RAIDED MINSKY’S and DIVORCE AMERICAN STYLE (also with Van Dyke).
 This was his most ambitious script to date and he made wise decisions in the use of Greenway, Iowa for filming and a young Randy Newman for the sardonic soundtrack.
 Lear provides his best laughs with an inspired series of sight gags highlighting the effects of withdrawal.
 But his debut in the director’s chair is marred by a sloppy finale.
 The denouement involving three of the principals is very poorly executed and unconvincing.
 (Newhart is actually laughing when he clearly wouldn’t have any reason to, for example.)
 And the surprise appearance at the end is also poorly executed.
 It is too obviously an actor wearing an ill-fitting mask every bit as authentic-looking as one from the Shelley Berman TWILIGHT ZONE episode “The Mind and the Matter”.